Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

 <a name="group"></a>
-## Application Group Management
+## Application group management

 You can [define the application launch mode](#mode) and group your applications into entities that can be managed together.

-The main application group features include:
+The main application group features include the following:

 -   Defining the application launch mode